 - shows a picture of what to search so it is truly independent play

 - has pictures that aren’t too hard for your child to find.
 For example, highlights has great books, but some are quite difficult!!

-Again, more of an independent game, but assuming your preschooler is over the “I put everything in my mouth phase” sticker books are great so they just have to be included on this list!!
+Again, more of an independent activity than a game, but assuming your preschooler is over the “I put everything in my mouth phase” sticker books are great so they just have to be included on this list!!

 Usborne has a whole series of fantastic “My First Sticker Book” ones like this zoo theme book and this Melissa & Doug set is coming with us on our next trip as it’s a combination sticker book AND seek & find!!